KUL-Radneuron/KUL_VBG/README.md

 ## Using VBG

-### requirements

-VBG was tested in Mac OSX, Ubuntu 18.0 and CentOS.
+VBG was tested in Mac OSX, WSL2 on WIN11, Ubuntu 18.0, 20.04 and CentOS.

 **Updated Dependencies:**